-TP sensor is a rotary potentiometer.
-TP sensor monitors throttle plate opening.
-Its signal to the PCM is proportional to throttle plate opening angle and rate of angle change.
+The TP sensor is a rotary potentiometer sensor that provides a signal to the PCM that is linearly proportional to throttle plate/shaft position.
+The TP sensor has four operating conditions: closed throttle (idle or deceleration), part throttle (cruise or moderate acceleration), Wide Open Throttle (WOT) and throttle angle rate.
 The TP sensor signal affects air/fuel ratio, injector timing, idle speed, EGR flow and ignition timing.
-The TP sensor is mounted on throttle body, at throttle plate rod.
+On some applications, TP sensor input is used in determining transmission Electronic Pressure Control (EPC), shift and Torque Converter Clutch (TCC) scheduling.
+The TP sensor is mounted on throttle body.